 However, there are some apps, such as Qustodio, that have the option to download the app from its website and record incoming and outgoing text messages.
 You can even try it yourself and check how it works at no risk to you with their 30-day money-back guarantee.

 With so much going on, it’s hard for us parents to continually stay on top of our kids, especially when they are on their phones and tablets.
 Parental Control apps should be an essential part of your parenting toolkit.
-Throughout my extensive testing, Qustodio was consistently the best of the bunch, thanks to a customizable web filter and flexible screen time tools that my kids couldn’t bypass.
+Throughout my extensive testing, Norton Family was consistently the best of the bunch, thanks to a customizable web filter and flexible screen time tools that my kids couldn’t bypass.